-In this section, we aim to release a private mean function that satisfies $\epsilon$-DP for the following two different type datasets: First, we consider medical data of Brain scans Diffusion Tensor Imaging (DTI) dataset available in the r package \texttt{refund}.
-The DTI dataset provides fractional anisotropy (FA) tract profiles for the corpus callosum (CCA) of the right corticospinal tract (RCST) for patients with Multiple Sclerosis and for controls.
-Specifically, we study the CCA data, with 382 patients measured at 93 equally spaced locations of the CCA.
-Second, we study the Electricity demand in the Adelaide dataset available in the r package \texttt{fds}.
-The dataset consists of half-hourly electricity demands from Sunday to Saturday in Adelaide between 6/7/1997 and 31/3/2007.
-Our analysis focuses on Monday specifically, meaning the dataset consists of 508 days measured at 48 equally spaced time points.
-Producing privacy-enhanced versions of summaries for such type of energy data is meaningful for protecting public energy institutions such as the power grid from hackers' attacks.
+This application aims to release a private mean function that satisfies $\epsilon$-DP for the following two functional data datasets.
+The first dataset is the Brain scans Diffusion Tensor Imaging (DTI) dataset\footnote{Available in the R package \texttt{refund}.}.
+The DTI dataset provides fractional anisotropy (FA) tract profiles for the corpus callosum (CCA) of the right corticospinal tract (RCST) for patients with multiple sclerosis and for controls.
+Specifically, we study the CCA dataset, which includes 382 patients measured at 93 equally spaced locations of the CCA.
+The second dataset contains historical electricity demand in Adelaide\footnote{Available in the R package \texttt{fds}.}.
+The dataset consists of half-hourly electricity demands from Sunday to Saturday in Adelaide between July 6, 1997, and March 31, 2007.
+Our analysis focuses on Monday specifically, meaning the dataset consists of measurements from 508 days at 48 equally spaced time points.

-To measure the performance of each mechanism, since the true mean function is not available under such settings, we use the expected distance between the release summary, $\tilde{\mu}$, and the non-private sample means, $\hat{\mu}$, i.e. $\E\|\tilde{\mu} - \hat{\mu}\|_{L^{2}}^{2}$.
-We consider Mat\'ern kernel with $\alpha = 1.5$ and $2.5$ and $\rho = 0.1$.
-The expectation is approximated by Monte-Carlo with $1000$ generated $\tilde{\mu}$.
-The results are reported in Table \ref{table: relativeMSE for energy and DTI data} and each data point is an average of $100$ replicate experiments.
-We also plot one sanitized mean estimator for each mechanism in Figure \ref{fig: real data private mean curves}.
+Since the true mean function is not available in real data applications, we evaluate the performance of each mechanism using the expected $L^{2}$-distance between the private summary, $\tilde{\mu}$, and the non-private sample means, $\hat{\mu}$, i.e., $\E\|\tilde{\mu} - \hat{\mu}\|_{L^{2}}^{2}$.
+We consider the Mat\'ern kernel with $\alpha = 1.5$ and $2.5$ and $\rho = 0.1$.
+The expected $L^{2}$-distance is approximated using Monte Carlo with $1000$ generated $\tilde{\mu}$.
+The results are reported in Table \ref{table: relativeMSE for energy and DTI data}, with each value being an average of $100$ replicate experiments.
+We also plot one private mean estimator for each mechanism in Figure \ref{fig: real data private mean curves}.